EricssonBroadcastServices/iOSClientExposurePlayback/Documentation/migrating-from-mrr.md

 Restrictions on `PlaybackTech` has been kept vague by design.
 The contract between `Player`, the `PlaybackTech`, the `MediaContext` and associated features should largely be defined by their interaction as a complete package.
 As such, *tech developers* are free to make choices that feel relevant to their platform.

-The `PlaybackTech` protocol should be considered a *container* for features related to rendering the media on screen. `HLSNative` provides a baseline implementation which may serve as a guide for this approach.
+The `PlaybackTech` protocol should be considered as a *container* for features related to rendering the media on screen. `HLSNative` provides a baseline implementation which may serve as a guide for this approach.

 ### Context Sensitive Playback
 A second cornerstone is a *Context Sensitive* playback. `MediaContext` should encapsulate everything related to the playback context in question, such as source url, content restrictions, `Drm Agent`s and related meta data.
 This kind of information is often very platform dependant and specialized.